-Manuela is a junior at Southern Methodist University working towards her B.S. in Mechanical Engineering and Mathematics.
-She is also a Logistics Coordinator at the Maguire Center for Ethics, President of the Society of Hispanic Professional Engineers at SMU, Tunes for Texas volunteer, and Second Century Scholar.
+Manuela Murillo Sanchez graduated form Southern Methodist University with a B.S. in Mechanical Engineering and Mathematics.
+She was also a Logistics Coordinator at the Maguire Center for Ethics, President of the Society of Hispanic Professional Engineers at SMU, Tunes for Texas volunteer, and Second Century Scholar.

 She was born in Bogota, Colombia and moved to Houston, Texas as a young child.
 She is driven by her passion for learning, but beyond that she strives to find areas in which she can apply her knowledge for the betterment of her community.
 Her current community focus area revolves around the STEM access, support, and development pipeline within minority communities.
 Under her vision, she spearheaded the robust SHPE SMU community service program involving mentorship, STEM workshops, and Math tutoring for students from underprivileged areas of Dallas.
 Due to her active support of the Hispanic community in Dallas, she was awarded the prestigious SHPE DFW (Professional Chapter) Hispanic Leadership Award.

 Manuela was a project manager for the Hunt Institute where she translated scholarly research into driving local and global impact.

 Manuela was drawn to work at the Institute because “of the opportunity to transfer my skills and knowledge into real-world impact and solutions,” seeing the Institute as “an opportunity to work with like-minded peers across SMU to create a tangible difference.”

 While not working at the Hunt Institute, she built professional experience through co-ops and internships, either serving as an Engineering Data Analyst at BMW in Spartanburg, South Carolina, or working for Global Operations for the largest world’s largest companies, AT&T.

 After graduating from SMU, Manuela has been working as an Associate Consultant at Bain and Company.